Currently closed to submissions. Submissions to Issue 6 open on August 1st.

 All submissions must be unpublished.
 We request First International Print Rights but rights revert back to the author the moment a piece is published with us.
 Please mention that your piece was published here first if submitting it elsewhere at a later date.
 Simultaneous submissions are fine, just let us know right away if accepted elsewhere.

-We are unable to pay writers in cash at the present time because running a literary magazine is immensely difficult financially (help us out–buy an issue!), however, every contributor accepted for publication will receive a copy of the magazine in both print and digital.
+We are unable to pay writers in cash at the present time because running a literary magazine is immensely difficult financially (help us out–buy an issue!), however, every contributor accepted for publication will receive a print copy of the magazine.
 We are extremely loyal to our contributors and love building supportive relationships with them in their careers.

 Want a bit more info on what we go for?
 Check out our Six Questions For interview.